French | Spanish

 Kindly submit your responses electronically to: email@example.com (preferably) or to:

 Independent Expert in the field of cultural rights

 Palais des Nations

-Please include in your submissions the name of the organization submitting the responses to the questionnaire, as well as contact details in case follow up information is sought.
+Please include in your responses the name of the organisation submitting the questionnaire as well as the coordinates, in case more information is needed.

 Should you need more information concerning this request, please contact : firstname.lastname@example.org